Ladies and gentlemen, Bo Snerdley is my boss today.

 We need to introduce them to the U.S. court system in the United States and give them fair trials.

-Because we are a beacon for that kind of thing.
+The world will respect us again because we are a beacon for that kind of thing.

-Now, Danny, you bring them up here, and you put them in the American judicial system.
+Now, Danny, you bring them up here and you put them in the American judicial system.

 These are prisoners of war.